The Clinical Psychology MA/PhD is a combined degree. The MA is non-terminal and, therefore, only students intending to confer the PhD are admitted.

 During year three, students should enroll in the following practicum courses:

-During year four, students should enroll in the following practicum course three times (autumn, winter, and spring quarters):
+During year four, students should enroll in the following practicum courses:

 Doctoral Candidacy Examination (Comprehensive Examination or Review Paper)